 For international students who wish to undertake non-award foundation studies, other full-time courses or components of courses that do not lead to an Australian award.

-For for parents or adult relatives of international students with a student visa that is studying in Australia and seeking to stay in Australia as the student's guardian.
+For parents or adult relatives of international students with a student visa that is studying in Australia and seeking to stay in Australia as the student's guardian.
 Generally, the student has to be younger than 18 years; exemptions may apply.